Skip to content

 Use caution when using sterling silver cleansers or jewelry solvents, as they may remove the unique finish of your design.
 Be sure you are using a proper liquid cleanser.
 We only recommend a buff cloth.

 Exposure to air and humidity will increase the tarnishing of your jewelry.
-Store each piece separately in the zip lock bag provided to avoid contact and scratching from other jewelry.
-To keep your jewelry in its original form, use the buff cloth provided.
+Silver kept in a presentation box or pouch without a moisture seal will tarnish just by sitting in its case.
+Store each piece separately in a zip lock bag (use the one we send your piece in!) to avoid contact and scratching from other jewelry.
+To keep your jewelry in its original form, use the treated buff cloth available in our store.

 Caring For Doublet Stones